ryrob30/mobile-services.en/help/android/getting-started/dev-qs.md

     * [Create a Report Suite](/help/android/getting-started/requirements.md)
     * [Download the SDK](/help/android/getting-started/requirements.md)

-1. Download, unzip the `[Your_App_Name_]AdobeMobileLibrary-4.*-Android.zip` file, and verify that the following software components exist:
+1. Download and unzip the `[Your_App_Name_]AdobeMobileLibrary-4.*-Android.zip` file and verify that the following software components exist:

     * `adobeMobileLibrary.jar`, which is the library that will be used with Android devices and simulators.

     * `ADBMobileConfig.json`, which is the SDK configuration file that is customized for your app.

     >[!IMPORTANT]
     >
     >If you download the SDK outside the Adobe Mobile services UI, the `ADBMobileConfig.json` file must be manually configured.
 If you are new to Analytics and the Mobile SDK, and you want to set up a development report suite and download a pre-populated version of the configuration file, see [Before You Start](/help/android/getting-started/requirements.md).

 ## Add the SDK and Config File to your IntelliJ IDEA or Eclipse Project {#section_B89510FBB4C646AEA73A185B966E54D3}

-### IntelliJ IDEA Project
+**IntelliJ IDEA Project**

 To add the SDK and config file to your project: